GLS Czech Republic General Business Conditions

-16.1 GLS provides compensation coverage (in line with the arranged parcel insurance) for the Client, with respect to each parcel, in the event of provable damages attributable to GLS, i.e. damages resulting from negligent or unprofessional handling, including partial or total loss or destruction of the parcel.
-Damage is only limited to damage of parcel, i.e. costs of its repair or repeated purchase of the damaged item, that is only to real direct damage (direct damage is the value by which the value of the item is reduced) and it shall not relate to any subsequent damage (inter alia to lost earning, income, profit, future business, sanction for delay, contractual penalties, fines, etc. i.e. indirect damage and lost profit are not compensated.
+16.1 GLS provides compensation coverage (in line with the arranged parcel insurance) for the Client in each parcel, in the event of provable damages attributable to GLS, i.e. damages resulting from negligent or unprofessional handling, including partial or total loss or destruction of the parcel.
+Damage is calculated in accordance with legal regulations, and its maximum height is only limited to a damage of the parcel, i.e. to the costs of its repair or repeated purchase of the damaged item, that is only to real direct damage (real damage is the value by which the value of the parcel is reduced as a consequence of the accident) and it shall not extend upon any subsequent damage (inter alia not to lost earning, income, profi t, future business, sanction for delay, contractual penalties, fi nes, etc). i.e. indirect damage and lost profi t are not compensated.
 Liability for damage caused by Force Majeure is excluded.

 16.2 Apparent breaking or damage of the packaging may be contested no later than upon the parcel delivery.
-A record on damage on a GLS form shall be made immediately regarding the scope of damage or partial loss of the contents of the parcel.
+A record on damage in a GLS form shall be made immediately regarding the scope of damage or partial loss of the content of the parcel.

-16.3 In case of damage that is not apparent upon delivery, justified grounds for legitimate claims for compensation are established in the event that the written claim for compensation is submitted by Client to GLS within 3 days from delivery, or returned delivery, and if the damage is demonstrably due to reasons attributable to the service provider.
-In case of intact packaging of the parcel GLS shall not be liable for mechanic, electric or electronic damage of the contents even if the internal packaging of the parcel was sufficient.
-The Addressee, or the Client, is obliged to provide to GLS a sufficient opportunity to check the damaged parcel either personally or through an authorized person.
-The Addressee, or the Client, may not handle this parcel until this time and it is also obliged to keep a packaging of the parcel.
+16.3 In case of damage which is not apparent upon delivery, justifi ed grounds for legitimate claims for compensation are established in the event that the written claim for compensation is submitted by Client to GLS within 3 working days from delivery, or returned delivery, and if the damage is demonstrably due to reasons attributable to the service provider.
+In case of intact packaging of the parcel, GLS shall not be liable for mechanic, electric or electronic damage of the content even if the internal packaging of the parcel was suffi cient.
+The Addressee, or the Client, is obliged to provide GLS with a suffi cient opportunity to check the damaged parcel either personally or through an authorized person.
+The Addressee, or the Client, may not handle this parcel until this time and it is also obliged to keep a packaging of the parcel intact.
 Provided the Client fails to submit its claim within the above stipulated time period, if it does not provide the parcel to GLS for inspection, or if it handles the parcel without authorisation, its claim to damages becomes invalid.

-16.5 The extent of GLS liability for damage is limited, in the case of loss, destruction or damage to the parcel within providing of carriage or to a parcel taken over by the Forwarder for transportation or to acts related to transportation or in any other case with the amount corresponding to the direct damage up to maximum CZK 6,000 per one loss or more cases of loss, however showing the same cause of damage.
+16.6 The extent of GLS liability for damage is limited, in the case of loss, destruction or damage of the parcel while providing carriage or of a parcel taken over by the Forwarder for transportation or to deeds related to transportation or in any other case with the amount calculated under legal regulations, maximum but equal to the direct damage up to maximum CZK 20,000 per one loss occurrence or more cases of loss occurrence, however showing the same damage cause.
 In the case of additional insurance of the consignment, the maximum value of damage increases according to the amount of the additional insurance.

-16.6 The Client may – subject to the payment of an extra charge – take out insurance for a higher value.
-Although such insurance policy is only concluded on the basis of payment of a surcharge and GLS approval certifying the extension of coverage.
-Merely stating the data of the parcel value (price) is not considered an order to take out insurance policy.
+16.7 The Client may take out insurance of the parcel for a higher value; the insurance can, however, be taken only after paying an extra charge.
+Such insurance is only concluded after payment of a surcharge and after GLS approval confi rming the extension of coverage.
+Mere stating the data of the parcel value (price) is not considered as an order to take out insurance policy.

-16.9 GLS shall not provide any insurance coverage in respect of valuables that are already covered by other insurance policies.
+16.11 GLS shall not provide any insurance coverage for valuables which are already covered by other insurance policies.
 The Client is entitled to take out a supplementary insurance policy.

-16.10 If GLS acknowledges claim for the payment of damage compensation, it ensures that damages are paid within ten working days from the end of claims procedure.
+16.12 If GLS acknowledges any claim for the payment of damage compensation, it ensures that damages are paid within ten working days from the end of the claim procedure.

-16.11 The procedures to be followed in relation to insurance events are regulated by GLS in the Complaints Regulations that are published at www.gls-czech.com .
+16.13 The procedures to be followed to handle insurance events are regulated by GLS in the Complaints Regulations, which are published on GLS website.

 17. Limitation clause

-17.1 Any legal claims against GLS are subject to statute of limitation after the passing of one year.
+17.1 Any legal claims against GLS are subject to the statute of limitations after expiration of a one-year limit.
 The statute of limitation starts running on the day the entitled party learned or could have learned of its claim, however, no later than on the day of delivery.

 18. Written form

-18.1 In some cases, GLS General Logistics Systems reserves the right, in respect of certain issues, to conclude an agreement with terms different from these General Business Condition.
-Auxiliary and supplementary agreements, as well as any other agreements, shall only be valid if in writing.
+18.1 In some cases, GLS reserves the right, in respect of certain issues, to conclude an agreement with terms diff erent from these General Business Condition.
+Extension and supplementary agreements, as well as any other agreements, shall only be valid if concluded in writing.

 19. Severability / Jurisdiction

-19.1 If any of the provisions of these General Business Conditions is or becomes invalid, this shall not affect the validity of the other provisions thereof.
-Such invalid provision shall be replaced with a provision that fulfils as closely as possible the business purposes of the original provision.
+19.1 If any of the provisions of these General Terms and Conditions is or becomes invalid, this shall not aff ect the validity of the other provisions thereof.
+Such invalid provision shall be replaced with a provision that fulfi ls the business purposes of the original provision as closely as possible.

-19.2 Any controversies, disputes, or claims arising from the contractual relation of GLS to the Client shall be first settled amicably.
-Provided it is not possible to settle these disputes amicably, the contracting parties have agreed that in accordance with Section 89a of Act No. 99/1963 Sb.
-(Coll.), Code of Civil Procedure, as amended, the court of local jurisdiction in case of disputes arising under concluded contracts or the present General Business Conditions shall be the court competent according to the registered office of GLS.
+19.2 Any controversies, disputes, or claims arising from the contractual relation of GLS to the Client shall be fi rst settled amicably.
+Provided settling these disputes amicably is not possible, the contracting parties have agreed that in accordance with Section 89a of Act No. 99/1963 Coll., Code of Civil Procedure, as amended, the court of local jurisdiction in case of disputes arising under concluded contracts or the present General Terms and Conditions shall be the court competent according to the registered offi ce of GLS.

-19.3 In case of doubts, the issue of the General Business Conditions in the Czech language shall prevail.
+19.3 In case of doubts, the issue of the General Terms and Conditions in the Czech language shall prevail.

-19.5 In case there is an interpretative discrepancy between the General Business Condition and other applicable documents amending the contractual relationship between GLS and the Client, the interpretation is ordered as follows: the Forwarding Contract including amendments, the General Business Conditions, other applicable documents.
+19.5 In case there is an interpretative discrepancy between the General Business Condition and other applicable documents amending the contractual relationship between GLS and the Client, the interpretation is ordered as follows: the Forwarding Contract including amendments, the General Terms and Conditions, other applicable documents.

-20.1 The Client understands that under the terms of Act No. 101/2000 Coll. on the personal data protection and on the amendment to some acts, as amended (hereinafter referred to as “Act on Protection of Personal Data”), and under the Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (GDPR) GLS processes, collects and maintains the personal data of the Client stated in contractual documents, or obtained from other relations related to the mutual collaboration of the Client and GLS, as well as other personal data necessary for the providing of forwarding services.
-Such personal data shall be processed and maintained by GLS in the customer database of GLS for the purpose of fulfi lling the obligation implied by the Forwarding Contract, further for the purpose of the legitimate interests pursued by the Controller, and further for the information, administrative and registration purposes related to maintaining of legal obligations of GLS.
+20.1 The Client understands that under the terms of Act No. 110/2019 Coll. on personal data processing, as amended (hereinafter referred to as “Act on Processing of Personal Data”), and under the Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (GDPR) GLS processes, collects and maintains personal data of the Client stated in contractual documents, or obtained from other relations connected with the mutual collaboration of the Client and GLS, as well as other personal data necessary for the providing of forwarding services.
+Such personal data shall be processed and maintained by GLS in the GLS customer database for the purpose of fulfi lling the obligation implied by the Forwarding Contract, further for the purpose of the legitimate interests pursued by the Controller, and further for the information, administrative and registration purposes related to maintaining of legal obligations of GLS.
 When providing forwarding services, GLS is the Controller of personal data.

 20.2.1 the name, surname, address for the purpose of parcel delivery or returning,

-20.2.3 the e-mail address for the purpose of notification and providing information on the order status, confirmation of contract conclusion and business negotiation when direct marketing with goods and services offers of the Forwarder or newsletter may be sent to the provided e-mail, while the Client has an option to reject this service in every business message sent,
+20.2.3 the e-mail address for the purpose of notifi cation and providing information on the delivery status, confi rmation of contract conclusion and for marketing purpose when direct marketing with goods and services off ers of the GLS or newsletter may be sent to the provided e-mail, while the Client has an option to reject this service in every business message sent,

-20.2.4 the account number for the purpose of choosing and sending COD,
+20.2.4 the account number for the purpose of COD choosing and sending,

-20.2.5 the IP address solely for the purpose of claims proceedings when a client rejects a service order or for checking of unauthorized accesses,
+20.2.5 the IP address solely for the purpose of claims proceedings when a client disagrees with a service order or for checking of unauthorized accesses,

-20.2.6 Cookies for the purpose of website transparency improvement, for signing in/out to a web service, website attendance assessment,
+20.2.6 Cookies for the purpose of website transparency improvement, for signing in/out for a web service, website attendance assessment,

-20.3 Personal data processing is lawful when a contract is concluded between GLS and a person providing the personal data, and thus personal data processing is necessary to fulfi l the contract, or the necessity is given for the purposes of legitimate interests pursued by GLS or a third party (the Client, the Recipient), e.g. for the purposes of litigations, complaints handling and marketing, and the necessity is further given for the compliance with legal obligations (e.g. tax and customs laws).
+20.3 Personal data processing is lawful when a contract is concluded between GLS and a person providing this personal data, and thus personal data processing is necessary to fulfi l the contract, or further the necessity is based on the purposes of legitimate interests pursued by GLS or a third party (the Client, the Addressee), e.g. on the purposes of litigations, complaints handling and marketing, and the necessity is further given by the compliance with legal obligations (e.g. tax and customs laws).